PostHog/posthog.com/contents/blog/churn-rate-vs-retention-rate-churn-analysis-guide.md

 1. Just knowing what they are won't help you improve them
 1. While both are important, in my view **retention rate** is more useful (most of the time)

 I'll explore these points further as we go.
+See [Takeaways on churn analysis](#takeaways-on-churn-analysis) for a TL;DR

 ## Understanding churn rate